2024 United States Senate elections: Indiana

 One-term Republican Mike Braun was elected in 2018 with 50.8% of the vote.
 Braun was retiring to prepare to run for governor of Indiana.
 U.S. representative Jim Banks ran unopposed in the primary after his only competition, businessman John Rust, was disqualified.
 Psychologist Valerie McCray defeated former state representative Marc Carmichael for the Democratic nomination.

+On election day, Banks defeated McCray by nearly a 20-percentage-point margin, winning all but three counties.